javaplus/PicoProjects/labs/resistor_intro.md

  Resistance is measured in Ohms.
 The higher the Ohms the more resistance.
 You should have at least 2 resistors in your kit.
 We will try them both to determine which has the most resistance.

+ Resistors as seen in the image below have two legs.
+These legs are not polarized... meaning it doesn't matter which leg plugs into what part of the circuit.  as long as the legs are used to complete a circuite the body in the middle will resist the flow of electron flow.

 ###### Resistor
 ![Resistor image](/images/resistor.png)